 What Are Your Thanksgiving Family Traditions?

-Most of all, when I think of Thanksgiving, I think of making gingerbread houses.
-I don’t know who came up with the idea, but I learned when I was older that it was a way for me and my siblings to do something fun while the grownups prepared the meal.
-It kept us from running around and being in the way.
-We kids would sit at my grandma’s table and create houses.
-Somehow it always became a competition to see who could make the best house or who could get through the whole craft without eating all their candy before their house was finished.
+Most of all though, when I think of Thanksgiving, I think of our family tradition of making gingerbread houses.
+I don’t know who came up with the idea, but it was explained to me when I was older that the purpose was to keep us kids from being under foot while the grownups prepared the meal.
+We would sit at the table and create gingerbread houses and somehow it always became a competition to see who could make the best house or who could get through the whole craft without eating all of their candy before their house was finished.

 My husband and I are first time parents to a sweet little boy and we’re looking to make new traditions for our family and would love some suggestions.
 Is there something special that you and your family/friends do together ever year for Thanksgiving that you think my family would also love?
 Be sure to leave a comment below- I can’t wait to hear your ideas!